Overview

 [registered_migration_agents] [/registered_migration_agents]

-- Skilled and working visas
+- Skilled and work visas

 - Protection visas

-Upon applying for a different visa, you'll receive a bridging visa, permitting you to stay in Australia while your application is under review.
+Responding incorrectly or too late can seriously impact your ability to stay in Australia.
 It is important to obtain the advice of an Australian Migration Agent when making decisions about whether to remain in Australia after your relationship has broken down.
-Contact us now to receive tailored advice.
+Contact us for advice on the next steps.

 Can my ex-partner cancel my visa?